WELCOME

 -Signed Merc(ury)

-I WISH ALL WOMEN THOUGHT
+I WISH ALL WOMEN THOUGHT LIKE MEN DO

 by James W. Falcon